Generic Name: dabigatran (da BIG a tran)

 What is Pradaxa?

-Pradaxa (dabigatran) keeps the platelets in your blood from coagulating (clotting).
+Pradaxa (dabigatran) helps to prevent platelets in your blood from sticking together and forming a blood clot.

-Pradaxa is used to prevent blood clots and to reduce the risk of stroke in people with a certain type of heart rhythm disorder.
+Pradaxa is used to reduce the risk of stroke and blood clots in people who have a medical condition called atrial fibrillation.

 You should not take Pradaxa if you have an artificial heart valve, or if you have any active bleeding from a surgery, injury, or other cause.